bevyengine/rfcs/networked_replication.md

 Next, determine which components and systems affect the global simulation state and tag them accordingly.
 Usually adding `#[derive(Replicate)]` to all replicable components is enough.
 You can additionally decorate gameplay logic and systems with `#[client]` or `#[server]` for conditional compilation.

-Lastly, add these simulation systems to the `NetworkedFixedUpdate` app state.
+Lastly, add these simulation systems to the `NetworkFixedUpdate` app state.
 Bevy will take care of all state rollback, serialization, and compression internally.
 Other than that, you're free to write your game as if it were local multiplayer.

 > This guide is pretty lazy lol, but that's the gist of it.